-The Excel ISNUMBER function is categorized under Information functions.
+The Excel ISNUMBER Function is categorized under Information functions.
 The function checks if a cell in Excel contains a number or not.
-It will return a TRUE if the value is a number and if not, a FALSE value.
-For example, if the given value is a text, date, or time, it will return a FALSE.
+It will return TRUE if the value is a number and if not, a FALSE value.
+For example, if the given value is a text, date, or time, it will return FALSE.

 As a financial analyst, when dealing with large amounts of data, ISNUMBER Excel function helps in testing if a given result of a formula is a number or not.

 The Excel ISNUMBER function uses the following arguments: